‘On track:’ Red Cross flood funds to be spent by cyclone anniversary

 Not much has been revealed about the Resilience Investment Programme but Red Cross confirmed it was “well underway”, with nearly $2m in grants given to affected communities for emergency preparedness.

-The organisation said a further $2m would be spent helping local emergency hubs get better equipped with items such as generators, satellite phones and radios, first aid supplies, emergency bedding, and Psychological First Aid and First Aid training.
+The organisation said a further $2m would be spent helping local emergency hubs get better equipped with items such as generators, satellite phones and radios, first aid supplies, emergency bedding, along with first aid and psychological first Aid training.

 “Our resilience funding is being allocated equitably across all regions affected by the cyclone and floods, aligned with community needs,” Stewart said.